-The program will be produced in partnership with Encore Stage & Studio's Flip the Script production:
+The program was produced in partnership with Encore Stage & Studio's Flip the Script production:

 Selected scenes from "The Day Nothing Happened"